ASUDAS: Genetics

 It is hypothesized that most of the dental variants listed in the ASUDAS are heritable and selectively neutral and that the worldwide dental diversity was generated by random evolutionary processes consisting of founder effects and genetic drift.
 Several studies have also demonstrated that genetic distances across modern human populations derived from neutrally evolving SNPs or microsatellites are highly correlated with distances derived from dental variants listed in the ASUDAS.
 Additionally, dental variation within populations decreases with increasing geographical distance from Africa, a signature also found in neutral genetic datasets as a result of a serial founder effect originating in Africa.

 Some dental variants listed in the ASUDAS are also likely to be associated with non-neutral evolutionary processes, such as natural selection.
 For example, shoveling and double-shoveling of upper first incisors and the presence of hypoconulids of lower second molars have been found to be linked to the ectodysplasin A receptor gene (EDAR).
 EDAR is a functional genomic region and has a range of pleiotropic effects on ectodermally derived structures, such as hair, mammary glands, and teeth, and is most likely under positive selection in Asian populations.
 It is possible that dental variants linked to EDAR are not direct targets of positive selection but rather 'hitchhiking' when selection acts on another phenotype.

 Applications

 The enamel which covers a tooth crown is the hardest tissue in the human body and generally well preserved in taphonomic contexts, even when associated skeletal and DNA preservation is relatively poor.
-Therefore, dental morphological data collected with the ASUDAS are commonly used for inferring the biogeographical origin of deceased humans when no other biological markers are available.
+Therefore, dental morphological data collected with the ASUDAS are commonly employed in biological distance analysis to infer the biogeographical origin of deceased humans when no other biological markers are available.
 For example, ASUDAS data are typically used for identifying unknown individuals in forensic cases, for examining past migration and mobility in bioarchaeological contexts, and for reconstructing hominin phylogenies in paleoanthropological studies.

 As a rule of thumb, dental inferences about neutral genetic affinities based on many ASUDAS variants are more reliable than those based on only a few variants.
 Nevertheless, the best performance is achieved when using specific combinations of highly diagnostic variants, and not the full ASUDAS set.

+A study conducted in 2023 found that ASUDAS variants are among the most informative morphological markers in the human skeleton for inferring underlying neutral genetic relatedness among populations, significantly outperforming other commonly employed data types, such as cranial non-metric and dental metric variables, for instance.